spalutla/navigation/README.md

 The task is episodic, and in order to solve the environment, your agent must get an average score of +13 over 100 consecutive episodes.

 ## Training the Agent
-The individual cells in notebook ```Continuous_Control.ipynb``` can be executed sequentially to train the agent.
+The individual cells in notebook ```Navigation.ipynb``` can be executed sequentially to train the agent.
 Note that after training, this file saves the Q-Network NN weights in the checkpoint.pth files.
 Additionally, note that these files are provided in the git repo and a re-run will cause these files to be generated with the new run.

 If you just want to see the performance, the use the ```Saved_Agent.ipynb```.
 Execute the only cell in the notebook.
 The code loads the actor and critic NN weights and runs the environment for 200 time steps before terminating.